solkim-83/tp/docs/DeveloperGuide.md

 ## **Appendix: Effort**

 * **Contact and Tag management**: It was difficult to come up with a good OOP solution in order to keep track of tag-contact and tag-tag relations while avoiding cyclic dependency.
 Such functionality was not present within AB3 prior so it had to be implemented from scratch.
-Additionally, a major challenge was that we intended to implement commands that could affect tags and persons in a way where other persons and tags that were not specified could also be affected (e.g. deleting a tag requires removal of the tag from contacts with it).
+Additionally, a major challenge was that we intended to implement commands that could affect tags and contacts in a way where other contacts and tags that were not specified could also be affected (e.g. deleting a tag requires removal of the tag from contacts with it).
 There were also issues that were more difficult to spot, such as the ability to create cyclic relations between tags.
 As such, multiple solutions and designs were considered, outlining exact behavior that could be supported and allowed within this tracking system.
-Extensive testing was also necessary for every single method as many higher-level components and commands rely on accurate queries of tags and persons.
+Extensive testing was also necessary for every single method as many higher-level components and commands rely on accurate queries of tags and contacts.